The Musical Influences Throughout my Life

 STAR 98

-When I was a child, my family and I used to listen to “A Total 80s Weekend” on our local radio station, Star 98.5.
-Some of my happiest memories are of us driving to Door County or doing chores around the house while listening to Star 98.
-I grew up listening to artists like Madonna, Tears for Fears, and Michael Jackson.
-I became enamored by reverb drums and guitar solos from a young age.
+When I was a child, my family and I loved listening to “A Total 80s Weekend” on our local radio station, Star 98.
+Some of my happiest memories are of driving to Door County or doing chores around the house with Star 98 playing in the background.
+I grew up on artists like Madonna, Tears for Fears, and Michael Jackson, and I quickly became fascinated by reverb-heavy drums and guitar solos.

 Grade School